-The Uttarayan Complex with Special reference to Udayan: Detail information with an aggregate overview about Rabindra Bhavana area along with other facilities and proposed requirements of Rabindra-Bhavana
+The Uttarayana Complex with Special reference to Udayana: Detail information with an aggregate overview about Rabindra Bhavana area along with other facilities and proposed requirements of Rabindra-Bhavana

 The three principal 'architects' of Rabindranath's vision were Rathindranath Tagore, Nandalal Bose and Surendranath Kar.
-While Suren Karis generally credited as the builder of most of the more prominent structures still standing today in Santiniketan, his creations owe much to the inputs offered by Rabindranath.
+While Suren Kar is generally credited as the builder of most of the more prominent structures still standing today in Santiniketan, his creations owe much to the inputs offered by Rabindranath.
 Suren Kar and Nandalal travelled widely with Tagore and brought back sketches that included graphic documentation and structural drawings.

-Whereas Nandalal is known to have extensively documented the art of Ajanta, Rathindranath's design of Udayan and his articulation of its interiors bear a distinct stamp of his education at Illinois and his exposure to the architecture of western architects working in the early $20^{1}h$ century and even perhaps Frank Lloyd Wright.
-The buildings at Uttarayan deftly draw upon influences as varied as the Art Deco, Far East Asian and Indian elements in architecture, interior and prodLct design.
+Whereas Nandalal is known to have extensively documented the art of Ajanta, Rathindranath's design of Udayana and his articulation of its interiors bear a distinct stamp of his education at Illinois and his exposure to the architecture of western architects working in the early 20th century and even perhaps Frank Lloyd Wright.
+The buildings at Uttarayana deftly draw upon influences as varied as the Art Deco, Far East Asian and Indian elements in architecture, and interior design.
 Working closely together, Tagore and his associates developed what is today generally known as the Santiniketan aesthetic.

-The translation of varied international influences on the tangible architectural expression of Santiniketan can be seen in the de sign of the Ghantatala and Udayan with its strong Far East Asian influence, as also the interiors and the landscape in the Uttarayan complex.
+The translation of varied international influences on the tangible architectural expression of Santiniketan can be seen in the design of the Ghantatala and Udayana with its strong Far East Asian influence, as also the interiors and the landscape in the Uttarayana complex.

-Lett: The architecture of Udayan is a play on Art Deco, Indian and Javanese architectural images.
+Left: The architecture of Udayana is a play on Art Deco, Indian and Javanese architectural images.

-Far Lett: The form of Ghantatala is evocative of Japanese architecture as seen in Miyajima
+Far Left: The form of Ghantatala is evocative of Japanese architecture as seen in Miyajima

-In Udayan, the outside windows in this suite have lacquered wooden railings and screens with a distinct Far Eastern influence in its interior treatment.
+In Udayana, the outside windows in this suite have lacquered wooden railings and screens with a distinct Far Eastern influence in its interior treatment.
 The entire house has beautiful woodwork and mat panelling-'tatami'.
 Two Japanese craftsmen, Kono and Kasahara are said to have helped with this exquisite woodwork.
 The Japanese garden behind the house as laid out by Kasahara.

-The ground floor salon at Udayan combines myriad Asian influences seen in the Buddha idol, the stepped profile of the door surrounds, lacquered wooden railing and design of low seating.
-The floor rug draws from American Navaho designs.
+The ground floor salon at Udayana combines myriad Asian influences seen in the Buddha idol, the stepped profile of the door surrounds, lacquered wooden railing and design of low seating.
+The floor rug draws from American Navajo designs.